 All of the various still image modes on the HERO6 and HERO5 models–including burst mode and continuous mode–can produce JPG images.

-There’s also another option for file format when shooting photos with the HERO6 Black and HERO5 Black.
+There’s also another option for file format when shooting photos with these cameras.
 It’s a RAW file with a file extension of .gpr.
 That file extension is used explicitly for GoPro’s implementation of RAW, which is based on Adobe’s widely used DNG format.

 The advantage of shooting in the GPR format is that you can get better image quality (potentially, at least).
 It records all of the information that the sensor sees, and that gives you more latitude when it comes to processing for controlling aspects such as white balance and for recovering more detail in the shadows and highlights.